TrellixVulnTeam/swahilipython_SCMU/Doc/library/msvcrt.rst

 .. function:: locking(fd, mode, nbytes)

-   Lock part of a file based on file descriptor *fd* from the C runtime.
+   Lock part of a file based on file descriptor *fd* kutoka the C runtime.
 Raises :exc:`OSError` on failure.
-The locked region of the file extends from the current file position for *nbytes* bytes, and may continue beyond the end of the file.  *mode* must be one of the :const:`LK_\*` constants listed below.
+The locked region of the file extends kutoka the current file position for *nbytes* bytes, and may continue beyond the end of the file.  *mode* must be one of the :const:`LK_\*` constants listed below.
 Multiple regions in a file may be locked at the same time, but may not overlap.
 Adjacent